-In light of Juventus’ on-field superiority in recent decades it is easy to overlook the fact that the tide of the derby has repeatedly ebbed and flowed since its inception in 1906.
+In light of Juventus’ on-field superiority in recent decades it is easy to overlook the fact that the tide of the derby has repeatedly ebbed and flowed since its inception at the turn of the 20th century.
 Throughout its history, both teams have enjoyed periods of dominance.
 The dissidents had the better of the first two decades, before Juventus’ industrial-powered strength began to tell in the 1930s.

 The near-mythical Grande Torino side of the 1940s not only restored the balance of power, but turned it on its head, before that was brought to an abrupt and tragic end.
 The most recent revival enjoyed by Torino was in the 1970s, when Juventus remained without a win in the derby for nearly six years (from December 1973 to March 1979).

 But the defining era in the history of the fixture is the one in which we live.
 Juventus are in the midst of three successive decades of derby dominance, incorporating a 17-match streak where Torino were unable to register a single victory.
 It is a period that has destroyed, probably irreversibly, any semblance of equilibrium in the relationship.